-To change yarn colors in this situation, complete the row in Color 1, all the way till the end, and partially complete the last stitch in that row until you have only 2 loops left on the hook.
+To change yarn colors in the end of a row, complete the row in Color 1, all the way till the end, and partially complete the last stitch in that row until you have only 2 loops left on the hook.

-With two loops of Color 1 left on the hook, yarn over the yarn Color #2 over the hook and pull through, completing the stitch (and the row) using the new color.
+To switch colors, with two loops of first color (#1) left on the crochet hook, yarn over the yarn Color #2 over the hook and pull through, completing the stitch (and the row) using the new color.

-Pull up the ends of both yarns to make the stitch tighter, and continue the turning chain in the Color #2.
+Pull up the ends of both strands of yarn to make the stitch tighter, and continue the turning chain in the Color #2.

 Cut the yarn Color #1, leaving 4 to 6 in end.
 Continue working the new row in the Color #2.

 You can decide to hide both Color #1 and Color #2 ends in your work as you are crocheting the new row.
 To do that, hold both and along the new row and crochet over and around the loose ends until they are completely hidden inside the new row.